 Sprout Labs is on a mission to change how people learn at work.

-Sprout Labs builds digital learning platforms that enable you and your team to author, deliver and measure high impact digital learning ecosystems.
+Sprout Labs builds digital learning platforms that enable organisations to author, deliver and measure high-impact digital learning ecosystems.

 The current state of workplace learning as we see it

 Workplace learning is broken.
 Most organisations are not getting the results they need from their learning programs.

 - our workplaces are rapidly becoming more complex and most people are not learning fast enough

 - the complexity of the decisions that need to be made in the workplace is increasing

 - eLearning has not fully realised its potential for transforming learning.

 Experiential learning concepts like the 70:20:10 framework are beginning to make a difference.
 Learning at work needs to reflect the natural way we learn; it needs to restore our curiosity; and it needs to support our desire to learn with others.

 We need new technologies and different ways of thinking.
 Sprout Labs is using a combination of learning ecosystems, next-generation learning technologies and design thinking methods to change how people learn at work.